truth table: test_truth_table_tests

 refactor: make it better

-• contradiction returns False in every case, I can use a simple return statement
+• contradiction returns False in 4 cases, with 2 inputs there are only 4 cases.
+I add a return statement

 def contradiction(x, y):